kdurance/100-days-of-code/log.md

 #### Day 14: February 24, 2021
 Worked on figuring out the background image for my desktop homepage for Steady Arc.
-I finally got it working the way I needed it to and because it's work I also needed to chang some of the grid design I had added earlier.
+I finally got it working the way I needed it to and because that worked I also needed to chang some of the grid design I added earlier.

 **Thoughts**:
 It was an hour of wins.
 I successfully made my first commits using Visual Studio Code, the GitLens plug in and GitHub desktop.
 I got background image working.